Krunklehorn/io-scene-gzrs2/README.md

 <!-- -->

+* requires valid materials in each slot, if present (see below)
+* requires bones be contained in an Armature object
+* requires Armatures be linked using an Armature modifier (not parented!)
+* requires vertex groups corresponding to bones by exact name (case-sensitive!)
-* requires unique names for all bones across all connected armatures
+* requires unique names for all bones across all linked armatures
-* requires that vertex group names correspond to valid bones in a modifier-linked (not parented!) armature object
-* requires valid materials in each slot, if present

-##### Required Material Nodes
+#### Required Material Nodes

 | Type | Label<br />(right click -> rename) | Socket Configuration |
 | :---: | :---: | :---: |